Security providers

 Valid to End date of the certificate.

-Save to file (pfx) Save the certificate as a pfx file and secure this certificate with a password.
+Saving method Save the certificate as a pfx file and secure this certificate with a password.
+Indicate the location and the store to save the certificate.